nipunbandara/face-recognition-model/README.md

 ### 4. Running the Main Script

 Alternatively, you can use the main script to perform all steps:
+Additionally, with a TensorFlow.js format conversion function for h5 keras model

 ```bash
 python main.py